-Table 15 Length in bits for simpleTypes when dfdl:lengthKind='implicit'
+Table 15 Length in Bits for SimpleTypes when dfdl:lengthKind is 'implicit'

 'Not Allowed' means that there is no implicit length for the combination of simple type and representation and it is a schema definition error if dfdl:lengthKind='implicit' is specified.

-Packed/bcd means binaryNumberRep is 'packed' or 'bcd'
+packed decimal means dfdl:binaryNumberRep is 'packed', 'bcd', or ‘ibm4690Packed’

-Binary means binaryNumberRep is 'binary'
+binary means dfdl:binaryNumberRep is 'binary'

-binarySeconds means binaryCalendarRep is 'binarySeconds'
+binarySeconds means dfdl:binaryCalendarRep is 'binarySeconds'

-binaryMilliseconds means binaryCalendarRep is 'binaryMilliseconds'
+binaryMilliseconds means dfdl:binaryCalendarRep is 'binaryMilliseconds'

-maxLength means xs:maxlength
+maxLength means the value of the XSD maxlength facet, and gives length for strings in either characters or bytes depending on dfdl:lengthUnits.

 Note: Specifying the implicit length in bits does not imply that dfdl:lengthUnits 'bits' can be specified for all simple types.

-When dfdl:lengthKind is 'implicit', the method of extracting data that is described in section: 12.3.7 Elements of Specified Length
+When dfdl:lengthKind is 'implicit', the method of extracting data that is described in section: 12.3.7 Elements of Specified Length.

+It is a schema definition error if type is xs:string and lengthKind is 'implicit' and lengthUnits is 'bytes' and encoding is not an SBCS encoding.
+This prevents a scenario where validation against the XSD maxLength facet is in characters but parsing and unparsing using the XSD maxLength facet is in bytes.

 dfdl:lengthKind 'prefixed'